 Is it ethical to hunt with a Precision-Guided Firearm?

 Yes.
 Hunting with a Precision-Guided Firearm is ethical, and may even be the most ethical way to hunt.
 Precision shot placement produces ultra-clean harvests and it dramatically reduces the number of wounded animals.

 Does a Precision-Guided Firearm take the fun out of hunting and shooting?

-No. According to our customers, it is even more fun to hunt with a TrackingPoint Precision-Guided Firearm.
-Some have even reported that hunting and shooting with a Precision-Guided Firearm has been a life-altering experience.
+No. According to our customers, it’s even more fun to hunt with a TrackingPoint Precision-Guided Firearm.
+Some have even reported that hunting and shooting with a Precision-Guided Firearm have been a life-altering experience.
 They find it thrilling to tag a dark piece of fur on a whitetail, hitting it exactly and bringing the animal down instantly and cleanly.
 Others have reported exhilarating shots on moving predators at extreme distances—shots they would have never considered attempting with a legacy rifle.

 Is a gun rest needed with a Precision-Guided Firearm?

 No. The Precision-Guided Firearm image is stabilized using VirtualRest™.
 It makes off-hand shots as easy as shooting from a stable rest.
 See more on the How It Works page.

 When you look into your Precision-Guided Firearm, HUD is the digital display that shows the field of view.
 See a sample and learn more on the How It Works page, or, if you prefer a more utilitarian explanation, try our terms Glossary.